-Luke is running to bring greater accessibility and inclusion for the disabled, to force government accountability and remove dark money from politics, and to correct the lack of response to COVID-19 as a public health concern that is costing us lost wages, poor healthcare, and the death of loved ones.
+Luke is running to bring greater accessibility and inclusion for the disabled, to force government accountability and remove dark money from politics.

-Luke is currently employed by Easterseals Midwest as a Self-Determination Instructor , teaching others with disabilities about their rights and responsibilities .
-He also is employed by Schnucks Markets Inc. and works on the front line of the Des Peres Store, serving those who are sheltering at home.
+Luke is currently employed by Schnucks Markets Inc. and works at the Des Peres Store.
 He is proud to be a member of the United Food and Commercial Workers Union local 655, and an Eagle Scout of Troop 313; his Eagle Project was building a training course for the Puppies for Parole, a rehabilitative program in which prisoners train dogs for adoption in coordination with the Missouri Department of Corrections and Local Animal Shelters.

 The lines have been drawn.
 We must act to ensure that our communities and the 89th district are protected, and our voices are heard at the State Capital.
 Let’s stand together to make our votes count in Jefferson City.